 by Greg Indelicato

-As National Wine and Cheese Day approaches, my thoughts drift to my introduction to wine nearly five decades ago.
+As National Wine and Cheese Day approaches every year on July 25th, my thoughts drift to my introduction to wine nearly five decades ago.
 At that time my generation’s favorite wines were nothing like those we enjoy today.
-Rather, they were more like the old cheap “street wines” such as Mad Dog 2020 and Thunderbird, or the sweet hippie wines of the late 60’s and 70’s such as Annie Green Springs, Strawberry Hill, and Boone’s Farm.
-And yes they were fruity and sweet.
+Rather, they were more like the old cheap “street wines” such as Mad Dog 2020 and Thunderbird, or the sweet hippie wines of the late ’60s and 70’s such as Annie Green Springs, Strawberry Hill, and Boone’s Farm.
+And yes, they were fruity and sweet.

 Pairing Wine and Cheese

 Armed with this new knowledge, I set out to impress my current girlfriend.
 Fondue was all the rage back in the early 70’s, so I invited her to join me and some friends at a local event.
-At that time, I thought those who participated in this type of culinary feast possessed an air of sophistication, myself included.
-That is, until it was time for me to select a wine from the menu.
+At that time, I thought those who participated in this type of culinary feast possessed an air of sophistication, me included.
+That is until it was time for me to select a wine from the menu.
 All I knew beyond my sweet wine experiences was red or white.
-I felt like all eyes were on me, especially the waiter’s.
+I felt like all eyes were on me, especially the waiters.
 Suddenly, I became the de facto wine expert for the table.
-Then, as I was reading the menu, I saw it….
-My way out of this.
-I recognized a name: Blue Nun !
+Then, as I was reading the menu, I saw it; my way out of this.
+I recognized a name: Blue Nun!
 How could I go wrong, Blue Nun goes with everything, doesn’t it?

 Treading Lightly in the Wine Field

 To avoid further embarrassment, I shifted my choice of alcohol to spirits for the next thirty-five years.
 But then came the wine and cheese parties.
 I thought I was comfortably out of the wine maze, only to abruptly be thrown back in.
 Only now there was an additional component: Cheese.
 I was right back where I started – at the mercy of waiters, bartenders, other people, and worst of all, the dreaded Sommelier, or wine steward.